labgrid-project/labgrid/doc/getting_started.rst

 Setting up the distributed infrastructure
 =========================================

-The labgrid distributed infrasctructure consists of three components:
+The labgrid distributed infrastructure consists of three components:

 #.
 Coordinator
 #.
 Exporter